holepunchto/bare-module/README.md

 #### `module.cache`

-A cache of loaded modules for this module.
-Defaults to `Module.cache`.
+The cache of loaded modules that the module was loaded through, shared with every other module of its graph.

 #### `module.main`